FlyingKoala01/pracBD/pr1_2/doc/source/index.rst

 corruption at the start of the program.
 It doesn't enable duplicated license plates.

-There is a single limitation in this application: **license plates must have the "new" spanish format**.
-This is to ensure that they can be sorted by age.

 **EXTRA:** This second part is fully object-oriented.
 Check the modules to see how clean the code looks!